drlippman/IMathAS/readme.md

 R embedq          1
 R footer          1
 R forms           12
-C gethomemenu     2
+R gethomemenu     2
-C getpostlist     6
+R getpostlist     6
   getxml            no longer relevant- should be removed google-postreader no longer relevant- should be removed 0 header          0